 When normal relationships between the condyle, the disc, the fossa and the eminence are altered or distracted for whatever reason, the result is called “Internal derangement of the TMJ”.
 Internal derangement includes disc displacements, clicking, popping, stretched or torn ligaments, perforated discs, infection/ inflammation of the capsule or tissues, and adhesions of the cartilage to the socket of the jawbone.
 Joint noises, especially clicking, popping and crepitus (grinding sound in the joint) are excellent indicators of internal derangements.

-At TMJ, Head & Neck Pain Center, clinical statistics shows that both symptoms of “internal derangement of the TMJ” and “myofascial pain” are improved or relieved significantly after established the bite and TMJ to its physiologic functional position, over 90% of the time,
+At TMJ, Head & Neck Pain Center, clinical statistics show that both symptoms of “internal derangement of the TMJ” and “myofascial pain” are improved or relieved significantly after established the bite and TMJ to its physiologic functional position, over 90% of the time.

 “Are headaches really an incurable disease?”

 An American Medical Association study illustrates that muscle contraction headaches comprise about 90% of all headaches.
 When neck and jaw muscles become dysfunctional or tight due to injury, dental distress, chronic stressful situations, abnormal habitual positioning, or whatever the cause is, this compresses the occipital and trigeminal nerve, both of which are distributed to the head, neck, face, jaw and teeth.
 The occipital nerve is the most common nerve to cause headaches.
 It is connected to the trigeminal nervous system, which in turn directly innervates the TMJ and teeth.

 One of the most common causes of dental distress is a bad bite.
 Bad bites induce TMJ dysfunction which in turn compress nerves within the joint space, making neck muscles tighter, resulting in headaches.